SamuelJJGoh/portfolio-website/README.md

 - `src/components` — reusable React UI components
 - `src/pages` — route level components (Home page and NotFound page)
 - `index.css` - global Tailwind CSS styling used across the website
+- `.env` - file to store the Service ID, Template ID and Public Key from EmailJS account when implementing the contact form

+## License
+This project is licensed under the MIT License.

 ## Thank you!
 - Thank you for exploring my portfolio!
 If you have any feedback or opportunities to discuss, feel free to reach out.